BrandenXia/silicone/README.md

-# Silicone - fricking-slow browser in terminal
+# Silicone - 🐌 Fricking-Slow Browser in Terminal

 Experimental browser in terminal using kitty graphic protocol.